tangrams/WeatherNow/README.md

 This guide provides a case scenario of how to use [Tangram maps engine](https://github.com/tangrams/tangram) with other 3er party APIs.

 It's writed for an audience with some technically knowladge about Java Script, [OpenStreetMap](http://leafletjs.com/) data and [our vector tiles](https://mapzen.com/projects/vector-tiles).
-We will also be asuming you already have some basic experience editing [Tangram's](https://github.com/tangrams/tangram) [```.yaml``` scene files](https://mapzen.com/documentation/tangram/Scene-file/).
+It is best if you have some previus experience editing [Tangram's](https://github.com/tangrams/tangram) [```.yaml``` scene files](https://mapzen.com/documentation/tangram/Scene-file/).
 In case you don't, don't worry!
-The best place to start is looking arround the examples on [TangramPlay](https://mapzen.com/tangram/play/) and on [Tangram Documentation](https://mapzen.com/documentation/tangram/) following this nice [walkthrought of how to make a Tangram map](https://mapzen.com/documentation/tangram/walkthrough/#put-your-tangram-map-on-the-web).
+A good place to start is by looking arround the examples on [TangramPlay](https://mapzen.com/tangram/play/) and reading [Tangram Documentation](https://mapzen.com/documentation/tangram/) specially following this nice [walkthrought of how to make a Tangram map](https://mapzen.com/documentation/tangram/walkthrough/#put-your-tangram-map-on-the-web).

 Also feel free to clone this repository in your computer, run it as a local server and make it your own.
 Tweaking and modifying is the best way to learn.
 How?